-Hay fever is an immune disorder characterized by an allergic response to pollen grains and other substances.
+Hay fever is an allergic disorder characterized by an exaggerated immune response to pollen grains and other substances.

 Also known as allergic rhinitis, there are two types: seasonal, which occurs only during the time of year in which certain plants pollinate, and perennial, which occurs all year round.
-(A related problem, nonallergic rhinitis, shares symptoms with hay fever but isn't caused by the type of reaction that's typical with allergies.)
+(A related problem, nonallergic rhinitis, shares symptoms with hay fever but is not typically caused by proteins like hay fever and allergies are.)

 Typically, if you suffer from hay fever in the spring, you're probably allergic to tree pollens.
 Grass and weed pollens may be causing your allergic reaction during the summer.
 In autumn, weeds may plague you, and fungus spores cause problems primarily from late March through November but can be present year round.

 People with year-round (perennial) hay fever are usually allergic to one or more allergens found indoors.
 These include house dust mites, feathers, and animal dander (the tiny skin flakes animals such as cats and dogs shed along with fur), all of which may be found in pillows, and bedding, heavy draperies, upholstery, and carpeting.
 Another common allergen, mold, is usually found in damp areas such as bathrooms and basements.

 If you suffer from hay fever (allergic rhinitis), it's because your immune system views harmless inhaled pollen or other allergens as dangerous substances invading the body.
 Your system overreacts, flooding your bloodstream with chemicals like histamine and leukotrienes, which inflame the lining of your nasal passages, sinuses, and eyelids and also set in motion other symptoms associated with hay fever, such as sneezing.